Year 5

 Science

-In Science this term, we will be learning about Materials and their Properties
+In Science this term, we will be learning about Living things and their Habitats

 -

-In History this term we will be learning all about the Groovy Greeks.
+In History this term we will be learning all about Africa.

 -